 An ophthalmologist, or eye doctor, is a specialist medical practitioner who has completed firstly a medical degree and then further training in ophthalmology.

-At Ashfield Eye Clinic, care is provided by the doctor, with the assistance of orthoptists and nurses.
+Here at Ashfield Eye Clinic in Sydney’s inner west, our personalised and best practice care is provided by ophthalmologist Dr Den, with the assistance of orthoptists and nurses.

-Orthoptists have a Science degree and study medical technology and eye science, They are expert at examining children, assessing vision and visual function and carrying out diagnostic procedures.
+Orthoptists have a Science degree and study medical technology and eye science.
+They are experts at examining children, assessing vision and visual function and carrying out diagnostic procedures.

-An ophthalmologist has the background and experience to make these connections and understand the patient as whole.
+An ophthalmologist has the background and experience to make these connections and understand you, the patient, as a whole.

 The term ‘holistic’ in medicine refers to a comprehensive view and understanding of a patient’s needs, conditions and life circumstances.